Health as a determinant of educational attainment and employment

 Laura Howe, Neil Davies, Hayley Jones, Matt Dickson (Univ.
 Bath), Frances Rice (Cardiff Univ.), Alisha Davies (Public Health Wales)

-Current austerity policies threaten to bring our NHS and Public Health system to crisis point.
-This project aims to generate high quality evidence that improving population levels of health will benefit the economy, thus strengthening the argument for investment in health.
+This project aims to generate high quality evidence that improving population levels of health will benefit educational attainment, employment and other socioeconomic outcomes, thus strengthening the economic argument for cross-governmental investment in health.

 Aims & objectives